 - Late-Arrival Spoiler: The game automatically spoils a few plot points of Undertale proper, due to being a prequel.
 One big one is that not only is saving and loading an In-Universe power, but Flowey is aware of it and gained it before Frisk did.

-- Magical Accessory: Unlike Frisk, who changed clothing and weapons, Clover keeps their Cool Hat on at all times.
+- Magical Accessory: Unlike Frisk, who changed clothing and weapons, Clover keeps their hat on at all times.
 Instead, they get various accessories that give buffs.

 - Mental Time Travel: As in Undertale proper, this is how saving is explained.
 Unlike Undertale, however, Clover lacked the Determination to hijack it from Flowey (as their virtue is Justice instead), so instead Flowey does it for them.